soylentOrange/sdarr/README.md

 #> Random sub-sampling modification of the SDAR-algorithm
 #>   Random sub-sampling information:
 #>       118 points of 375 points in the normalized range were used.
-#>       0 % of sub-sampled normalized ranges passed the data quality checks.
+#>       0 % of the sub-samples passed the data quality checks.
-#>       100 % of linear regressions passed the fit quality checks.
+#>       100 % of the sub-samples passed the fit quality checks.
-#>       0 % of linear regressions passed all quality checks.
+#>       0 % of the sub-samples passed all quality checks.
 #>
 #>   Data Quality Metric: Digital Resolution
 #>     x